MichaelKvarts/Pythontutor-tasks/README.md

 original solutions

 Hi guys!
-In this repository, I will write strange and incomprehensible code
+In this repository, I will write solutions to the tasks from 'Pythontutor' site